mouseless/json-concepts/spec/02-quantifiers/03-one-or-more.md

 ## Concepts Shadow

-For following concepts definition, quantifier does not have a max;
+For following concepts definition, quantifiers of `service` and `tags` don't have a max;

 `CONCEPTS: service.concepts.json`